b05102139/smt/README.md

 The source and target corpora are to be specified in the main.rs file under src/, which should be parallel corpora of the two languages, each put in their own .txt file.

+The BPE for ko-zh.ipynb file tokenizes the Chinese-Korean data, and the bleu_score.ipynb file evaluates the results.

 # Code in Paper - Word Segmentation:

-The word_segmentation.ipynb file assumes the data to exist under data/, which is downloadable via https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=129.
+The word_segmentation.ipynb file assumes the Korean-Chinese data to exist under data/.
 This produces the segmentation data used for phrase-based MT training in Moses.

 # Code in Paper - Moses Training: